Rayn322/Tag/README.md

 If no length is specified the game will be infinite.
 Currently no decimals are allowed.

 # Supported Versions
-The plugin has only officially supports 1.16 but may work with future versions and/or past versions.
+The plugin only officially supports 1.16 but may work with future versions and/or past versions.